mastercode-dev/laravel-class-standards/README.md

 The biggest issue here is that a _controller_ (almost) always references a _model_, whether singular or plural.
 So, if you have a `Product` _model_ create a `ProductController` or `ProductsController` to manipulate that _model_.

 Of course there are exceptions, like `DashboadController` or `HomeController`, for example.

+## Form Requests

+As the application code grows, one of the important precautions is to keep the _form request_ classes well organized.

+To do this the suggestion is quite simple, just follow the path of the _controllers_.

+As well?

+Let's suppose that we need to validate the `store` method located in `App\Http\Controllers\Admin\ProductsController`;

+For this, we will create an `App\Http\Requests\Admin\Products\StoreRequest`;

+The command to create this Request: `php artisan make: request Admin/Products/StoreRequest`.